-Maintain the natural character of this area by requiring a minimum of 35 percent quality open space where practical and dependent upon suitable criteria.
-Other recommendations to preserve the natural character and natural resources should be identified in the residential development guidelines.
-Consideration could be given to increasing the minimum lot size to reduce density; however, it should also be recognized that this type of zoning does not typically preserve natural character and may actually promote sprawl development if not combined with other land conservation measures, such as term easements and purchase of development rights.
+Maintain the rural-natural character of this area by requiring a minimum of 35 to 50-percent quality open space where practical and dependent upon suitable criteria.
+Other recommendations to preserve the rural-natural character and natural resources should be identified in the residential development guidelines.
+Consideration could be given to increasing the minimum lot size to reduce density; however, it should also be recognized that this type of zoning does not typically preserve rural-natural character and may actually promote sprawl development if not combined with other land conservation measures, such as term easements and purchase of development rights.
+For example, a 100-acre parcel with 5-acre lots built primarily on old farm field will result in suburban, not rural, character.

 High-quality scenic resources in this Planning Area should be identified and protected.
-This will assist in protecting both the scenic and natural character of the area.
+This will assist in protecting both the scenic and rural_natural character of the area.
 Proposed development should be evaluated as it relates to views to and from these areas.
 The identified scenic resources should be afforded the same protection as the other resources discussed above.